-- All PhD students in Inorganic Chemistry are required to enroll in and pass 4 one-term graduate courses (3 of which must be Chemistry graduate courses).
+- All PhD students in Inorganic Chemistry are required to enrol in and pass 4 one-term graduate courses (3 of which must be Chemistry graduate courses).

 Organic Chemistry students:

-- All PhD students in Organic Chemistry are required to enroll in and pass 4 one-term graduate courses, one of which may be a graduate course in another area of chemistry.
+- All PhD students in Organic Chemistry are required to enrol in and pass 4 one-term graduate courses, one of which may be a graduate course in another area of chemistry.

 Physical Chemistry students:

-- All PhD students in Physical Chemistry are required to enroll in and pass 4 one-term graduate courses.
+- All PhD students in Physical Chemistry are required to enrol in and pass 4 one-term graduate courses.

 - Physical Chemistry students may include up to 2 one-term approved courses in Physics and/or Mathematics as part of the required 4 courses.